 Ethiopia imports all fertilisers that are used for agricultural production.
 In 2008, the Ethiopian federal government decided to coordinate all fertiliser import through one company to benefit from economies of scale (Agbahey et al., 2015).
 The parastatal Agricultural Inputs Supply Enterprise (AISE) is currently the sole importer.
-AISE bases its annual forecasts for fertiliser
+AISE bases its annual forecasts for fertiliser demand on the demand assessments at kebele level by the DAs, aggregated to woreda, zonal, regional and national levels (similar to the procedure for the assessment of national seed demand).
+This process is coordinated by the Input Supply and Marketing Directorate of MoANR.
+However, this demand assessment does not consider changes in conditions during the planting season, which may result in different crop choices and thus input requirements (IFDC, 2015).
+Furthermore, the estimates are often inaccurate as they are heavily influenced by individual arbitrary assumptions at the various governmental administrative levels, resulting in a mismatch between supply and demand of fertilisers (Agbahey et al., 2015).

-Nitrogen and phosphate are the main nutrients to be imported (see Figure 5) - much more so than potash ( $K_2O$ ).
+Nitrogen and phosphate are the main nutrients to be imported (see Figure 5) - much more so than potash (K_2O) .